 How do cells build biological machines?

 Cells are expert organisers, manufacturers, transporters and recyclers of cellular content.
-At the heart of all these processes is biochemistry - the chemistry of life!

 Virtually all proteins inside a cell work with other proteins as part of large complexes to exert their biological functions.
 In the case of ciliary dynein motors, a whole host of cellular assembly factors work together to shephard dynein assembly.
 To understand their molecular mechanisms in detail, we biochemically purify dynein assembly factor complexes directly from cells and study their functions in vitro.